Skip to main content

 Pediatric Residency Fast Facts

-- We care for a very diverse group of patients, with a range of ages, cultures and social backgrounds.
+- We care for a very diverse group of patients; with respect to age, cultural, religious and socioeconomic backgrounds.

-- Housestaff are exposed to numerous pediatric illnesses, from tertiary care to routine “bread and butter” general pediatrics.
+- Housestaff gain experience in treating numerous pediatric illnesses, from tertiary care to routine “bread and butter” general pediatrics.

-- Inexpensive hospital-owned housing is available nearby for those who are interested.
+- Subsidized housing is available nearby for those who are interested.

-- $150-$165 in meals are provided for each four-week block while on call at the hospital.
+- A $200 meal stipend is provided for each four-week block while on call at the hospital.

 - Interns receive a book stipend at the start of training.

-- The program covers PALS, BLS and NRP expenses, and reimburses the full payment for the USMLE Step III exam and California Medical Licensure fees.
+- The program covers PALS, BLS and NRP expenses, and reimburses the full cost of the USMLE Step III exam and California Medical Licensure.

 - There is a holiday party in December and an “end-of-the-year” party in June, with full overnight coverage for all housestaff.

-- We have state-of-the-art electronic medical record system for order-entry, documentation and laboratory results.
+- We have a state-of-the-art electronic medical record system for order-entry, documentation and laboratory results.